tyh007/vibecare/README.md

 ## Limitations

+- This is a prototype in a student activity and not a product.
 - Backend configuration is required; there is no mock-data fallback for authentication or server features.
 - The AI gateway configuration reflects the original prototype and may require adaptation.
 - Automated moderation is probabilistic and cannot guarantee safety.